Upgrading CiviCRM for WordPress¶

 $ cd <wordpress_root>/<content-dir>/plugins $ unzip <civicrm_download_file>.zip

-<wordpress_root>/<content-dir>/plugins/civicrm/civicrm/settings_location.phpfile in your implementation, relocate this file from your back-up.
+<wordpress_root>/<content-dir>/plugins/civicrm/civicrm/settings_location.phpfile in your implementation, restore this file from your back-up.

 Install localization files (optional)¶